treeverse/lakeFS/docs/howto/mirroring.md

 * `MIRROR_NAME` - Name used for the read-only mirror to be created on the destination region
 * `MIRROR_STORAGE_NAMESPACE` - Location acting as the replication target for the storage namespace of our source repository

+### Mirroring and Garbage Collection

+Garbage collection won't run on mirrored repositories.
+Deletions from garbage collection should be replicated from the source:
+1. Enable [DELETED marker replication](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-marker-replication.html) on the source bucket.
+1. Create a [lifecycle policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) on the destination bucket to delete the objects with the DELETED marker.

 ## RBAC

 These are the required RBAC permissions for working with the new cross-region replication feature: